airbytehq/abctl/README.md

 abctl local install
 ```

-> [!IMPORTANT]
-> Credentials are randomly generated as part of the installation process.
->
-> To find your credentials run `abctl local credentials`.

 If `abctl local install` completed successfully, it should have opened a browser to http://localhost:8000
 (or to the `--host` and `--port` overrides).
 If this is the first time Airbyte has been installed